Spaceicality/Spaceicality/README.md

 I've designed almost all of the css over on my [Personal Website](https://nomnomplays.github.io)<br>

 ### Where can you reach me?
-You can reach me via [Twitter](https://twitter.com/NomnomPlays/) DMs.My DMs will always be open.
+You can reach me via [Twitter](https://twitter.com/NomnomPlays/) DMs.
+My DMs will always be open.
 You can also reach me on Discord Nomnom#3681

 <!--